Chronology

 Five-String Instrument #3: Oliver 5 string fiddle (SOLD)

-I made this fiddle from Oregon Big Leaf Maple and Sitka Spruce on a personal model.
-It is unusual in that it has both a one-piece back and a one-piece front.
-We harvested the maple from the same tree as five-string instrument #2.
+Originally, I made this fiddle from Oregon Big Leaf Maple and Sitka Spruce on a personal model.
+It is only unusual in that it has both a one-piece back and a one-piece front.
+Additionally, we harvested the maple from the same tree as five-string instrument #2.
 (Since then, I have also made one cello, a bass and a viola from that log, and I have a lot more of that wood, so there will be more to come.)
-This instrument plays easily and has a powerful, big voice, a deep clear C-string, and good balance across all strings.
+The customer is very pleased with this instrument, because it plays easily and has a powerful, big voice, a deep clear C-string, and good balance across all strings.

 Acoustic five-string bluegrass fiddle, Handmade of Oregon Maple; made in Oregon by Chet Bishop.